ZhenLiuBuaa/Improved_CenterNet/README.md

 # Improved_CenterNet
-A simple improvemen of CenterNet
+A simple improvement of CenterNet